dkaushikl/dkaushikl.github.io/_posts/2017-8-3-GSoC-Month2.md

 The second month started well, I made the initial version of AI using alpha beta but then I was stuck at the animations.
-I tried various approaches, I started with the animations at seed level and thought of moving all seeds together but in the initial stage I thought that it's giving me less control as there were problems with accessing the seeds at that stage for me at the js level or ourside of the two nested repeaters.
+I tried various approaches, I started with the animations at seed level and thought of moving all seeds together but in the initial stage I thought that it's giving me less control as there were problems with accessing the seeds at the js level or ourside of the two nested repeaters.

 Then I thought of moving it to house level, It started off well, the approach followed was that I checked which house index the user has clicked example if the user has clicked on index 11 then